spinalcordtoolbox/sct_docker/README.rst

       docker load --input sct-3.2.1-official-ubuntu_18.04.tar

-    After the parametri input you can include the complete path where the docker image is located.
+After the --input parameter you can include the complete path where the docker image is located.
 In the extample it is assumed that the image is in the current directory

 Usage
 *****